We've independently reviewed this article to make sure it's as accurate as we can make it.

 - If your refrigerator has a small shelf that sits directly above the ice bucket, make sure this is firmly and properly in place, not skew.

 - Check that the feeler arm is not broken.
 The feeler arm is either a metal rod on the side of the ice maker OR a plastic paddle that sits horizontal under the ice maker.
 If the arm or paddle is broken, you will need to replace the ice maker.
 Contact your fridge’s manufacturer to get the right part for your model fridge.

 - Check that the metal arm is not moving up and down on its own.
 The ‘off’ position should be all the way up.

 - The plastic paddle is moving in and out when the ice maker cycles.
 When the paddle is pushed in under the ice maker, it is then in the ‘off’ position.
 To turn the ice maker off, find the on/off toggle switch or slide switch on the side or front of the ice maker and turn it off.

-We’ve discussed a number of aspects of both in this article, but it really comes down to what YOU need and want as the appliance buying consumer.
+We’ve discussed a number of aspects of both in this article, but it really comes down to what YOU need and want.

 We’ve provided some valuable tips for shopping wisely and making smart appliance choices in this article.

 Both single and dual ice makers are great innovations, and for hotter climates and entertaining, many people simply couldn’t picture life without them!

 Examine your lifestyle, space, and the budget you have available, remember the top tips given in articles like this one, and we wish you exactly the right amount of easily available ice for any occasion!

 Thanks for reading, have a great day!